pycr/pythongrid/README.md

 In the next view function `data()`, we create a new instance for `PythonGridDbData` class that is responsible for retrieve data from the database.

-It has requires only one parameter should be the same SQL SELECT statement used for PythonGrid.
+It has requires only one parameter, which should be the same SQL SELECT statement used for PythonGrid.

     data = PythonGridDbData('SELECT * FROM orders')